pigmonkey/pig-monkey.com/content/2019/09/swift-horse.md

 Date: 2019-09-21
 Tags: micro, bicycle, books, quote

-But otherwise I agree with the sentiment express by [Al-Mutanabbi](https://en.wikipedia.org/wiki/Al-Mutanabbi) (translated by [Gertrude Bell](https://en.wikipedia.org/wiki/Gertrude_Bell)):
+But otherwise I agree with the sentiment expressed by [Al-Mutanabbi](https://en.wikipedia.org/wiki/Al-Mutanabbi) (translated by [Gertrude Bell](https://en.wikipedia.org/wiki/Gertrude_Bell)):

 > The finest place in the world is the back of a swift horse,
 >